JaneaSystems/nodejs-mobile-cordova/README.md

-# Node.js for Mobile Apps Cordova plugin
+# Plugin for Nodejs Mobile Apps  forked for  Cordova 8 .

 ## Installation